srg-imperial/GrayC/ISSTA-2023-AE/data/Evaluation/EVALUATION-VIA-CONTROLLED-EXPERIMENTS/Bug-finding-trails/README.md

 # Bug finding (Table 6 in the paper)

-Bug-finding controlled experiments for all tools in the evaluation, for all the trails we got.
+Bug-finding controlled experiments, for all tools in the evaluation, for all the trials we got.

 The new reports (maybe bugs) found via this evaluation with the other fuzzers are [here](reports).